anicoli/anicoli/README.md

 ## Hi there 👋

+💻 I am a computational chemist who loves to understand how biomolecules interact at the molecular level, as this is central to unravelling the complexity of nature.

 <!--
 **anicoli/anicoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. jjjjj